This post was updated on April 25, 2017 to reflect most recent figures.

 How states have executed prisoners has changed over time.
-More than half of the 15,717 executions in U.S. history have been by hanging.
+More than half of the 15,746 executions in U.S. history have been by hanging.
 Today, lethal injection has replaced electrocution as the dominant method of capital punishment in the United States.
-Tuesday’s failure in Oklahoma is not the first time the method has failed to quickly kill a convict.
+Lethal injection has failed to quickly kill a convict before this year too.
 (There were no executions from 1967 to 1977.
 They resumed following a Supreme Court ruling.)

-—Emily Maltby and Lon Tweeten contributing reporting to this story.
+—Emily Maltby and Lon Tweeten contributed reporting to this story.
 The source code for this project is available on Time’s GitHub page.

 - The Man Who Thinks He Can Live Forever

 - Rooftop Solar Power Has a Dark Side

 - Death and Desperation Take Over the World's Largest Refugee Camp

 - Is It Flu, COVID-19, or RSV?
 Navigating At-Home Tests

 - Kerry Washington: The Story of My Abortion